nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 # nuxeo-labs-knowledge-enrichment-connector

-A plugin that connects to [**Hyland Content Intelligence**](https://www.hyland.com/en/solutions/products/hyland-content-intelligence) and leverages its [**Knowledge Enrichment**](https://hyland.github.io/ContentIntelligence-Docs/KnowledgeEnrichment) APIs.
+A plugin that connects a Nuxeo application to [**Hyland Content Intelligence**](https://www.hyland.com/en/solutions/products/hyland-content-intelligence) and leverages its [**Knowledge Enrichment**](https://hyland.github.io/ContentIntelligence-Docs/KnowledgeEnrichment) APIs.

-> [!IMPORTANT]
-> The first release handles only the enrichment API, not the Data Curation API.

-The plugin provides two kinds of operations handling the calls to the service (see details for each operation below):
+It provides two kinds of operations handling the calls to the service (see details for each operation below):

+* For Enrichment and Data Curation, high-level operations (`HylandKnowledgeEnrichment.Enrich` and `HylandKnowledgeEnrichment.Curate`) that perform all the different individual calls required to get the enrichement/curation for a blob: Get a presigned URL, then upload the file, etc. This makes it easy to call the service.
-* A low-level operation, `HylandKnowledgeEnrichment.Invoke`, that calls the service and returns the JSON response without adding any logic.
+* For Enrichment only, a low-level operation, `HylandKnowledgeEnrichment.Invoke`, that calls the service and returns the JSON response without adding any logic.
 This is for flexibility: When/if Hyland Content Intelligence adds new endpoints, and/or adds/changes endpoint expected payload, no need to wait for a new version the plugin, just modify the caller (in most of our usages, Nuxeo Studio project and JavaScript Automation).
-* A high-level operation, `HylandKnowledgeEnrichment.Enrich` that performs all the different individual calls required to get the enrichement for a blob: Get a presigned URL, then upload the file, etc.

 > [!NOTE]
-> The plugin handles the authentication token, you never need to handle it (see below).
+>In all cases, the plugin handles authentication, you never need to handle it (see below).

 ## Usage